MicrosoftDocs/defender-docs/articles/defender-for-cloud/file-integrity-monitoring-enable-defender-endpoint.md

 1. Select **Save**.

-## Disable File Integrity Monitoring
+## Disable file integrity monitoring

-After FIM is disabled, no new events are collected.
-However, the data collected before the disabling the feature remain in the workspace, according to the workspace's retention policy.
-For more information, see [Manage data retention in a Log Analytics workspace](/azure/azure-monitor/logs/data-retention-configure).
+If you disable file integrity monitoring, no new events are collected.
+However, the data collected before the disabling the feature remains in the workspace, according to the workspace's retention policy.

-### Disable in the Azure portal

-To disable FIM in the Azure portal, follow these steps:
+Disable as follows:

 1. Sign in to the [Azure portal](https://portal.azure.com).
 1. Search for and select **Microsoft Defender for Cloud**.